Guide to EDF Business Options

 EDF offers SMEs and large corporations a variety of options when quoting for new business.
 These branded products split usage depending on the peak load demand during the 7 day week.
-EDF mainly depends on nuclear power to generate their energy which may be a positive reason to choose them.
+EDF mainly use nuclear power to generate their energy which may be a positive reason to choose them.

-Their fuel mix is shown in the graph below where nuclear is the majority of their source at 69.1% versus the UK average at 19.1%.
-Coal fired power stations is minimal at just 0.1% against the average of all power companies at 29.2%.
+Their fuel mix is shown in the graph below where nuclear makes up 69.1% of their power provision versus the UK average of 19.1%.
+EDF natural gas usage is minimal at just 0.1% against the average of all power companies of 40.7%.

 Choosing Your Meter Type

 You can choose to select the type of meter you have installed in your premises with EDF to take advantage of lower tariffs.
 Although this is available with the other energy providers it’s not normally something they advertise.

 With EDF they positively promote correct meter usage.
 For a small charge they will change your meter to align your usage during the week with the best available tariff.